jshuadvd/hacks-n-notes/databases/readme.md

 * It complies with **2NF**
 * Split the table as much as possible.
 Prefer leaving keys instead of values.

+## “Object-Relational Impedance Mismatch”

+To work with relational tables you need to JOIN, and with Objects you need to traverse.
+There is a mismatch in the shapes of the Relational vs Objects.

 ## Database as a Service